 York Tissue Bank

-In collaboration with York & Scarborough Teaching Hospitals NHS Foundation Trust, the University of York established the York Tissue Bank (YTB): a tissue bank to help research into human disease.
+In collaboration with York and Scarborough Teaching Hospitals NHS Foundation Trust, the University of York established the York Tissue Bank (YTB): a tissue bank to help research into human disease.

 We aim to collect, store and build a repository of human tissue samples, such as urine, blood and tumours.